Understandably, one of the first questions we often get is, “Where did this idea come from?!” Well, here is your answer:

 The first TPSF game was a huge success and the players (and handful of spectators) that were present were already excited for the next TPSF at the conclusion of the first one.
 As the next few TPSF games continued to grow in interest and excitement, the TPSF group decided to use the game as a platform to help those in need.
 Befittingly, with several current TPSF players (or close relatives) active military and/or veterans, TPSF decided to make its mission to support veteran-related causes with the event.
 In every game since 2012, TPSF has been played to support those who have fought for and protected those rights which have allowed us the freedoms to even have a Three Piece Suit Football Event.

 Around that same time (Fall 2012), Cameron moved to Boston, MA to finish his doctorate through working at the VA Hospital.
 While living there, he befriended a group of sports enthusiasts in the Brighton, MA area who shared his same passion for football and also supporting veteran-related causes.
 Having seen pictures of the TPSF event that he flew down to Atlanta for each Super Bowl weekend, they finally asked him, “Can we start a chapter here?”
 Without hesitation, the answer was “yes” and the Boston Chapter was born in 2014.
 TPSF Boston is played annually in the Fall and currently supports, Operation Delta Dog.

 The Atlanta chapter played it’s 11th annual game in February and continued on as “Atlanta’s longest running ‘Big Game’ weekend event!” with Mike Pereira serving as the guest referee and raffling off a pair of Super Bowl LIII tickets for the next day at Mercedes Benz Stadium.

-The next TPSF event is upcoming on Saturday 10.19.2019, as TPSF Boston hosts it’s seventh annual charity event.
+The next TPSF event is upcoming on Saturday 2.1.2020, as TPSF Atlanta hosts it’s twelfth annual charity event.